I Tried TikTok's One-Minute Messy Bun Hack & I'll Never Wear My Hair Down Again

 By now you know that TikTok's beauty hacks are game-changing.
-There's the viral five-minute face lifting trick, which takes slack skin and makes it supple; heatless hairstyling using socks to achieve curls and waves overnight; and fake tan lip liner, which does exactly as it promises (just be sure not to get it in your mouth).
-This week, the hack on every beauty-obsessed TikToker's radar is the one-minute messy bun tutorial — and, unlike some of the app's other hairstyling techniques, it's incredibly easy.
+There's the viral five-minute face lifting trick (which takes slack skin and makes it supple), heatless hairstyling (using socks to achieve curls and waves overnight) and fake tan lip liner, which does exactly what it says on the tin.
+This week, the hack on every beauty-obsessed TikToker's radar is the one-minute messy bun tutorial and unlike the app's previous hairstyling techniques, it's incredibly easy.

-The buzz makes total sense.
-With the world yet to open up properly, most of us are still spending a lot of our time at home, where we're ditching heated tools like straighteners and curling irons for quick and easy updos.
-The messy bun is the lockdown look of (no) choice, but making it look less Miss Trunchbull and more selfie-worthy is no mean feat.

 Advertisement